AlexTyu/Glit.chat/README.md

 # glit.chat

-Creepy user-admin chat, built as part of the real-life quest organized for our friend as birthday gift.
+Cryptographic/Big-brother/Glitch-style user-admin chat, built as part of the real-life quest organized for our friend as a birthday gift.

 ## Features
 • Admin has full controll of Chat UI appearance, all changes broadcasted to the client in real-time.
-• Real time client connection status notification
+• Immediate client connection status notification
-• Background gif can be changed
+• Background gif can be changed using prefiled GIF's or can be

 ## Technologies